-The Apple Watch 3 now begins at $199, making it $80 and $200 cheaper than the standard models of the Apple Watch SE and Series 6, respectively.
-And for that price, you get a whole lot of features, including a 1.65-inch Retina OLED display packing 303 ppi, the dual-core S3 processor, long battery life, a faultless software experience (it’s compatible with WatchOS 7), and the customary range of useful health-and-fitness tracking apps.
+The Apple Watch 3 now begins at $199, making it $80 and $200 cheaper than the standard models of the Apple Watch SE and Series 7, respectively.
+And for that price, you get a whole lot of features, including a 1.65-inch Retina OLED display packing 303 ppi, the dual-core S3 processor, long battery life, a faultless software experience (it’s compatible with watchOS 7), and the customary range of useful health-and-fitness tracking apps.

-While the Apple Watch Series 3 lacks some of the newer sensors you get with the Series 6, it still offers heart-rate tracking and the GPS, accelerometer, gyroscope, and barometer you need to track many workouts.
-Because it supports the latest WatchOS 7, it offers basically the same software tricks as newer devices, such as sleep tracking and automatic hand-washing detection.
+While the Apple Watch Series 3 lacks some of the newer sensors you get with the later watch generations, it still offers heart-rate tracking and the GPS, accelerometer, gyroscope, and barometer you need to track many workouts.
+Because it supports watchOS 8, it offers basically the same software tricks as newer devices, such as sleep tracking and automatic hand-washing detection.
 Sure, it may not be quite as fast as the Series 7 (or SE), but it still outperforms many other smartwatches.

 Apple Watch Series 2

 Now we’re really going back in time.
 Launched in 2016, the Apple Watch Series 2 provided a noticeable leap forward compared to its predecessor.
 It added waterproofing (making it great for swimmers), a brighter OLED display, the dual-core S2 processor, and its own GPS sensor.
-Taken together, this truly promoted the smartwatch to the ranks of fully-fledged health-and-fitness tracker, while the inclusion of WatchOS 3 improved messaging and offered a number of relaxation features.
+Taken together, this truly promoted the smartwatch to the ranks of full-fledged health and fitness tracker, while the inclusion of watchOS 3 improved messaging and offered a number of relaxation features.
 That said, the Series 2 was let down slightly by relatively short battery life.

 Apple Watch Series 1

 If you’re a historian of consumer tech, you may be interested in checking out the Apple Watch Series 1.
 Released back in 2015, it was Apple’s first smartwatch, and while it lacks the refinement and power of its successors, it proved highly successful.
-You won’t get as many fitness-tracking features as you would with the Series 6 or SE (or 5, 4, or 3), but it is compatible up to WatchOS 4, which provides support for a wider variety of workout types, as well as more watch faces, improved heart-rate visualizations, and a new Music app.
+You won’t get as many fitness-tracking features as you would with the Series 6 or SE (or 5, 4, 6, or 3), but it is compatible up to watchOS 4, which provides support for a wider variety of workout types, as well as more watch faces, improved heart-rate visualizations, and a new Music app.